phenidone/xover-psu/README.md

 The board is very densely populated, and on both sides.
 First assemble all the surface-mount components on the board front, then install all through-hole components (except screw terminals) on the board rear.

+### Errata

+The pinouts of some TL431 devices have pins 1 and 2 reversed, i.e. they are mis-marked TL432s.
+You can, with a little bending of their leads, install those upside down and it will work.
+The layout assumes the pin order is 1=K, 2=R, 3=A.

 ### Component Sourcing

 The major/expensive items required are: